Tuesday, December 27, 2011

 Tuesday, October 18, 2011

-Shlomo Artzi and Shalom Hanoch-It's so good that you came home
+Shlomo Artzi and Shalom Hanoch - It's so good that you came home

 The first thing I did when I woke up was turn on the TV to catch up on the news.
 While I was preparing breakfast, I heard a neighbor from the building next to us shout to his wife "Tzila!
 Come quick!
 They're showing him!
-He's alive!".
+He's alive!"
 My mom and I rushed to the TV and sure enough there he was, skinny and pale being led into a car on his way home.
 "Oh my gosh he looks like a holocaust survivor!" my mother exclaimed and I had to agree.
 I wondered if his grandparents are holocaust survivors and what they're thinking while watching these pictures.
 I think that also might be part of the reason why we value human life so much after we lost so many lives 60 years ago.
 We all breathed a sigh of relief to see that he was alive and well, something that wasn't a given.
 The next fear was if he was well mentally?
 After all, he had spent so much time in isolation.
-We quickly saw during the scandalous "interview" with Egyptian press that he was not only mentally well and able to speak clearly but also very smart and successfully dodged the interviewer's controversial and not very smart questions such as "why do you think Egyptian negotiators succeeded where Germany failed" and "do you want Israel to release it's prisoners now that you've seen what it's like"-just one look at the prisoners released from the Israeli prisons made it clear that it was not the same thing at all.
-But Gilad, as tired as he looked, also looked excited towards his return home.
+We quickly saw during the scandalous "interview" with the Egyptian press that he was not only mentally well and able to speak clearly but also very smart and successfully dodged the interviewer's controversial and not very smart questions such as "Why do you think Egyptian negotiators succeeded where Germany failed" and "do you want Israel to release its prisoners now that you've seen what it's like".
+Just one look at the prisoners released from the Israeli prisons made it clear that it was not the same thing at all.
+But Gilad, as tired as he looked, also looked excited about his return home.
 The photo in which he talked to his parents on the phone was especially touching since the smile on his face was so much like Aviva's when she heard the news of his release.

 What was especially emotional about the day was how it brought everyone together.
 There was such a sense of excitement in the air since last week.
 Especially among soldiers who saw that they really won't be left behind in the battlefield.
 Not that it now makes it any easier to go out to battle.
 Amidst the celebrations for Gilad I couldn't ignore the celebrations in Gaza and the reporter's serious comment that people there are thanking God and praying for the "next Gilad Shalit" to release all of its prisoners.
 There was a sense of sadness knowing that with each prisoner released there was at least one family of a victim of terror and this was a complex day for them.
-Everywhere I went there was talk about Gilad and anyone could join in and give their opinion(and everyone had an opinion)-which led to some very interesting conversations with people on the bus or at the market that I don't think I would have talked to otherwise.
-It seemed that we decided as a society to act with our hearts, and with all criticism aside it's what makes us who we are.
+Everywhere I went there was talk about Gilad and anyone could join in and give their opinion (and everyone had an opinion), which led to some very interesting conversations with people on the bus or at the market that I don't think I would have talked to otherwise.
+It seems that we decided as a society to act with our hearts, and with all criticism aside it's what makes us who we are.

-On another note, this song was originally performed by Arik Einstein but I really love this performance with two of Israel's biggest singers who show here that they are far from being rivals and just two guys who enjoy performing together putting their egos aside.
-I've always thought of this song as talking about a son returning from travels abroad and the lines "You had fun..you saw different colors" don't really apply to Gilad.
+On another note, this song was originally performed by Arik Einstein but I really love this performance with two of Israel's biggest singers who show here that they are far from being rivals and just two guys who enjoy performing together and putting their egos aside.
+I've always thought of this song as talking about a son returning from travels abroad and the lines "You had fun... you saw different colors" don't really apply to Gilad.
 As well as the line "everything here stayed the same" because things have changed quite a lot over here.
 But the rest of the song along with the line "a bit thin, but what does that matter" captures the pure happiness of his return.

 It's so good that you came home